simonmika/egmontmika.com/content/blog/is-your-church-stable.md

 To humble ourselves and engage with people.
 And get messy.

-By starting all over again we may loose the stability of our organization, the cosiness and familiarity of our fellowship, our comfort, complacency and respectability…
+By starting all over again we may loose the stability of our organization, the cosiness and familiarity, our comfort, complacency and respectability…

 We may loose it all - but win some souls.